Market, Omicron risks pose new challenge for Fed policy pivot

 Data from payroll provider UKG showed shift work decreased by 5% for the week ending Jan.
 16 compared to the week before, a sign coronavirus infections may produce another disappointing employment report in January after job growth of just 199,000 in December.

+He said he now expects the January jobs report to show a loss of 300,000 payroll positions and "we'd be surprised to see much improvement in February," the last bit of jobs data the Fed will get before a likely March decision to raise interest rates.

+Recent retail spending data were also disappointing and other real-time measures of economic activity have dipped

-"The recovery weakened a bit more" at the start of the year with employment indicators below where they were before the holidays, said Oxford Economics economist Oren Klachkin, with the Omicron outbreak "dragging on employment."
-The firm's index of the recovery hit 100 in October before slipping in recent weeks.
+"The recovery weakened a bit more" said Oxford Economics economist Oren Klachkin.
+The firm's index of the recovery had hit 100 in October before slipping in recent weeks.

-Fed officials are hopeful the pandemic's drag on the economy eases soon, but will have to live in doubt until it's clear the Omicron variant will decline in the United States as fast as it did in South Africa and as it appears to be doing elsewhere.
+Fed officials are hopeful the pandemic's drag on the economy eases soon, and the daily pace of infections does appear to be slowing.

+But other risks to the recovery remain, including a decline in federal government spending that has helped support household disposable income throughout the pandemic.

 The Fed is treating signs of sluggish growth "as temporary, due entirely to Omicron-related disruptions," wrote Natixis chief economist Joseph Lavorgna.
 "This would be a mistake.
 There is going to be a historic tightening of fiscal conditions this year...The hiking of interest rates into a growth slowdown raises the risks" of Fed policy slowing growth even further and perhaps triggering a recession.